-- Serial transmission used for long distance communication whereas, the parallel transmission used for shorter distance.
+- Serial transmission is used for long-distance communication.
+As against, parallel transmission is used for the shorter distance.

 - Error and noise are least in serial as compared to parallel transmission.
 Since one bit follows another in Serial Transmission whereas, in Parallel Transmission multiple bits are sent together.

-- Parallel transmission is faster as the data is transmitted using multiples lines whereas, in Serial transmission data flows through a single wire.
+- Parallel transmission is faster as the data is transmitted using multiples lines.
+On the contrary, in Serial transmission data flows through a single wire.

-- Serial Transmission is full duplex as the sender can send as well as receive the data whereas, Parallel Transmission is half duplex since the data is either sent or received.
+- Serial Transmission is full-duplex as the sender can send as well as receive the data.
+In contrast, Parallel Transmission is half-duplex since the data is either sent or received.